guisalmeida/guisalmeida.com/content/posts/2024-07-28-implement-accessibility-tests.md

 ## 3 POC (proof of concept)

 Let's start using [Vite](https://vitejs.dev/) to create and bundle our new project to serve as a POC (proof of concept).

-> Make sure yo have node 18+ and NPM already installed.
+> Make sure you have Node 18+ and NPM already installed.

 ```sh
 npm create vite@latest
 ```

 Then following the prompts we will have some questions like the project name, framework e etc, and finally load the packages.
 For this example, I'm using React.
-After creating you can go to the project and install the dependencies.
+After creating you can go to the project install the dependencies and run locally.

 ```sh
 cd project-name